dint-dev/cryptography/cryptography/README.md

   cryptography: ^2.0.0-nullsafety.2
 ```

-If you get dependency constraint errors, try the following `dependency_overrides`:
+If you get dependency constraint errors because other package authors have not upgraded their
+dependencies, try the following `dependency_overrides`:
 ```yaml
 dependency_overrides:
   crypto: ^3.0.0-nullsafety.0